kev0921/kev0921/README.md

 ## 🌱 About me
 - Studying Computer Science at the University of Toronto
-- Currently working on my comprehensive realtime messaging application
+- Currently working on my comprehensive realtime messaging application called TextMe
 - Interested in all aspects of software development and CS!
 From full-stack development to ML/AI and HCI

 ## 📬 Reach out to me!